alireza9978/alireza9978.github.io/_projects/6-wolf.md

 ---

 We implemented the gray wolf algorithm based on [this](https://www.sciencedirect.com/science/article/abs/pii/S0965997813001853) paper with both python and c for the Concurrent Programming course.
-Also, we used the OpenMP to make the C programme parallel.
+Also, we used the OpenMP to make the C program parallel.